chingdrop/weather-app/DEPLOYMENT.md

 ## Notes

 **One instance only.** The app embeds APScheduler inside the Flask process.
-Do not run multiple replicas or workers — the daily report and alert jobs would fire multiple times.
+Gunicorn is intentionally configured with `--workers 1` for this reason — multiple workers would cause every scheduled job to fire once per worker.

 **Network access.** The port is bound to `127.0.0.1:5000` by default, so it is only reachable from inside the VM.
 To expose it on your LAN or over Tailscale, either: